Calling All Educators:

 Exploring Climate Change through Leave No Trace

 Leave No Trace (LNT) is a framework for responsible use and stewardship of natural areas.
 While our actions often have some degree of local or global impact, we can be aware of and attempt to minimize such impacts to protect and preserve resources for others to enjoy.
 Through a focus on Leave No Trace, workshop participants will explore how these principles can guide ethical and practical solutions for enjoying the outdoors, in one’s daily life, and in a climate-concerned world.
-Location details will be added to this site as well as emailed to participants once confirmed.
-Register for Exploring Climate Change through Leave No Trace Workshop.

 For more information and additional offerings through this grant program, please visit: Monmouth University Climate Change Learning Collaborative